kyma-project/kyma/docs/getting-started/08-connect-external-application.md

    https://connector-service.{CLUSTER_DOMAIN}/v1/applications/signingRequests/info?token=h31IwJiLNjnbqIwTPnzLuNmFYsCZeUtVbUvYL2hVNh6kOqFlW9zkHnzxYFCpCExBZ_voGzUo6IVS_ExlZd4muQ==
    ```

-   Save this token to the clipboard, as you will need it in the next steps.
+   Save this output with the token to the clipboard, as you will need it in the next steps.

+   > **CAUTION:** The token included in the output is valid for 5 minutes.

   </details>
   <details>